openSUSE/squinnie/Coding_Guidelines.md

 ## File names

-Files names (except for meta files like this one) should not contain spaces.
+Files names should not contain spaces.
 Ideally the should only contain alphanumeric characters and `-_.`.